-Governing Board and Citizens Oversight Committee Pajaro Valley Unified School District Watsonville, CA
+Governing Board and Citizens' Bond Oversight Committee Pajaro Valley Unified School District Watsonville, CA

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the Pajaro Valley Unified School District's (the District) 2012 Measure L General Obligation Bond Fund (the Fund), as of and for the year ended June 30, 2013, and have issued our report thereon dated December 2, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the accompanying financial statements of the Pajaro Valley Unified School District's (District) 2012 Measure L Fund (the Fund), as of and for the year ended June 30, 2016, and have issued our report thereon dated December 9, 2016.

-As discussed in Note 1, the financial statements present only the Fund specific to 2012 Measure L General Obligation Bonds, and are not intended to present fairly the financial position and results of operations of Pajaro Valley Unified School District in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Fund specific to 2012 Measure L, and are not intended to present fairly the financial position and results of operations of Pajaro Valley Unified School District in conformity with accounting principles generally accepted in the United States of America.